UCAT ANZ Access Arrangements

 For conditions that occurred after the application deadline, please email the UCAT ANZ Office for advice in advance of your test appointment.
 Note: We cannot guarantee we will be able to accommodate requests for test accommodations after the application deadline.

 If you are not currently entitled to extra time or accommodations in public examinations but feel that your disability or medical condition may make you eligible, you should email the UCAT ANZ Office to discuss your situation by 5pm AEST 10 May 2019.
 We will need to see medical evidence from a specialist or general practitioner.
 This evidence should be recent, detail the circumstances and explain explicitly why alternative examination arrangements are required.
 We are unlikely to support requests where there is not a clear medical recommendation that extra time or accommodations should be granted.

-If you do not think that your particular needs will be met by the access arrangements on offer you should email the UCAT ANZ Office and include your supporting evidence by 5pm AEST 10 May 2019.
+If you do not think that your particular needs will be met by the access arrangements on offer you should email the UCAT ANZ Office and include your supporting evidence.
+We will then advise you on your options.
+The deadline for any requests is 5pm AEST 10 May 2019.